peerplays-network/bos-auto/docs/installation.rst

 ========================

 In the following, we are spinning up bos-auto and see if it works properly.
-To do so, we need to start three processes:
+To do so, we need to start two processes:

  - An endpoint that takes incident reports from the data proxy and stores them in mongodb as well as issues work for the worker via redis.
  - The worker then takes those incidents and processes those.
- - The scheduler that handles postponed incidents.

-It is recommended to run all three via system services.
+It is recommended to run both via system services.

 The commands shown are for production installation, for debug installation replace "bos-auto" with "python3 cli.py".

+Note:

+ - Former installations also required to run the scheduler as a separate process.
+This is no longer necessary, it is spawned as a subprocess.

 Start the Endpoint
 ----------------------